You're the One for Me (D. Train song)

 "You're the One For Me" is a song written by James "D. Train" Williams and Hubert Eaves III of D. Train, a New York based post-disco duo, released in 1981 by Prelude Records.
 "You're the One for Me" first charted on December 19, 1981, at number 53 on the Billboard dance singles chart.
 It was a number one dance hit for three weeks early in 1982.
 The single also made it to number thirteen on the soul singles chart.
-Later in 1982, "You're the One for Me" along with the track, "Keep On", would peak at number 2 on dance charts.
+Later in 1982, "You're the One for Me" along with the track "Keep On", would peak at number 2 on the dance chart.
 "Keep On" peaked at number fifteen on the soul chart.

 Background

 Williams and Eaves III met in college in Brooklyn, NY while Eaves was still a jazz session musician and aspiring producer (he'd collaborated with fellow electronic soul act, Mtume).
 Using "D Train" (the moniker earned by Williams' "prowess on the football field") as a group name, they released their first song, "You're the One for Me" based on an idea Eaves had.
 Signing a contract with Prelude Records the song was released in 1981 as a 12" and 7" vinyl single in the United States, Canada, Germany, Portugal, United Kingdom, Mexico ('82), Spain ('82), Netherlands ('82), France ('82), Italy ('82), Austria ('90).
 Williams was the lead singer while Eaves was behind production and played most of the music.
 Their style of soul vocals combined with multi-layered electronics, drum machines, and prominent synth bass was typical of the New York electronic R&B sound of the early 1980s (retroactively known to DJs and record collectors as "boogie") and was also a progenitor of the old school hip-hop subgenre, electro, a year before the seminal electro track "Planet Rock" was released.

 Upon release, they took the track to Frankie "Hollywood" Crocker at WBLS-FM: "Soon, it seemed like everywhere we went, the clubs had to play the song twice a night."
 The song also turned out to be commercially successful in the United Kingdom to which Williams adds, "I remember we were doing Top of the Pops with Sting and The Police over in London.
 They had a bar across the street and we went in there and they were playing it too!
 Then, a third club was playing it!
 That's how popular the record was and that's the God's honest truth."
 They also developed a loyal LGBTQ following during their Prelude years, as gay clubs were among the first to play D. Train's records.
 "I learned that all people have the same needs, whether they are straight or gay.
 We all need love."
 Williams added.